safiire/n65/README.md

 their correct places, and then after resolving symbols during the second pass, I just clip out the Cartridge ROM area and iNES header at the end, works great so far.

-Next up I will port some more tutorials that use sprites and use controller input and sound all together.